CMPD investigating 2 overnight homicides

 CHARLOTTE, N.C. — Two people were killed in separate overnight homicides just hours apart in Charlotte, police said.

-According to Charlotte-Mecklenburg Police, the first homicide happened at the Black Moon Lounge on Wilkinson Boulevard in west Charlotte.
+According to Charlotte-Mecklenburg Police, the first homicide happened outside an arcade on Wilkinson Boulevard in west Charlotte.
 CMPD was called to a reported shooting around 11:30 p.m.
 Wednesday.
-When officers got to the area, they found a man who had been shot to death.
-The victim, who has not been identified, was pronounced dead at the scene by Medic.
+When officers got to the area, they found a man who had been shot to death in the parking lot.
+The victim, identified as 25-year-old Demontravis Davonte Reid, was pronounced dead at the scene by Medic.

 Hours later, CMPD responded to multiple calls about a disturbance at hotel on North Tryon Street in University City.
 When officers arrived, they found a man who had been shot inside a hotel room.
 The victim was pronounced dead at the scene by first responders.
 Police have not released the victim's identity.